 - 2.6.
 Death

-- 3. Additional consequences of a Colorado hit-and-run
+- 3. Are there other consequences of a hit-and-run conviction?

 If you are involved in a car accident in Colorado, you are legally obligated to remain at the scene of the accident unless: